Zipcoder/CR-MesoLabs-OOP-BankAccountManager/README.md

 # Access Control Lab - Bank accounts.Account
 The original lab can be found [here](https://gist.github.com/DavidGinzberg/5ccd3191eed52b04c4c3541fa2b2cbf7)
+## Notes for Use
+- The DB class defines database objects and a number of attendant methods to delete, search, modify, and add rows in the database
+- Information is stored in csv files in the /data folder.
+An example data set is included and will be run when you run `main()`.
+Any changes to accounts, users, or additional transactions will be saved there.
+These files are in the `.gitignore`, so any changes you make locally wouldn't overwrite them
+- One example user, for convenience of entry during testing, has card number 1 and password 1234
+- There are a couple of test database files (`test.db` and `testbad.csv` which are used in certain tests.
+Other tests create and destory temporary database files
+- Every time a user logs in, interest is earned on savings accounts and investments get returns, based on random chance and risk tolerance defined when creating the account
+- Interest rates go up and down by random amounts with a probability of 20%
+- Overdraft policies allow blocking such requests, allowing them, or attempting automatic transfer from another account
+- All of those changes are recorded as transactions
+- When closing an account, there is an option to transfer to another account, if the closing account isn't empty
+- Frozen accounts can't be viewed or modified, and don't earn interest/returns

 ## Description

 This lab focuses on implementing a simulated bank account and practicing using access control features of the Java language.
 By the end of this lab students should feel comfortable setting class members to be private or public, creating accessor and mutator functions for fields as needed, and using those methods to access the underlying fields.